MSC 2024: Migration, Russia challenge global security – DW – 02/12/2024

 Sahel region: More violence after every coup

 Russia's increasing military influence in the Sahel region also played a role in the MSC's analysis.
-The coup in Niger has shown that France, the country's former colonial power, has suffered waning influence in the region, while Russia appears to be trying to decouple the Sahel countries from Europe and the US.
+The expulsion of French troops by Niger's military junta in 2023 is just one example of France's waning interest in the region, while Russia appears to be trying to decouple the Sahel countries from Europe and the US.

 Here, too, the authors of this year's Munich Security Report see only losers.
 "The people of the region, in turn, are losing the chance for peace and democratic progress, as each coup since 2020 has been followed by greater levels of violence."